uoregon-libraries/podman-rsync-proxy/README.md

 The variables are optional, you can just jam that stuff inline if desired;
 they're there more to document what the `rsync` command needs.

+**Note**: if you rsync back up to a service, you likely need to fix permissions inside the container!
+Getting a copy of files for local development has the same requirement, but usually you'll have an easier time changing permissions / ownership on a dev system.